A novel Cosmic Filament catalogue from SDSS data: Methodology

-The first method consists of finding an optimal value for the $fwhm$ at each redshift slice.
+The first method consists of finding an optimal value for the FWHM at each redshift slice.
 In order to avoid dependence on any theoretical model, we do not use the possible evolution of filaments as information to find them.
 The only parameter we consider is the number of galaxies per unit area within each redshift slice.
-Slices with a low density number do not have enough reliable information to reconstruct smaller filaments, so the kernel has to be wider in order to compensate for this.
-On the other hand, highly populated slices have enough information to reconstruct both large and small filaments, so a narrower kernel can be used.
+Slices with a low density number do not have enough reliable information to reconstruct smaller filaments, and so the kernel has to be wider in order to compensate for this.
+On the other hand, highly populated slices contain enough information to reconstruct both large and small filaments, and so a narrower kernel can be used.

-The goal of changing the $fwhm$ with redshift is to obtain the most complete reconstruction possible at each redshift, while maintaining a similar quality of the reconstruction, in terms of accuracy and error.
+The goal of changing the FWHM with redshift is to obtain the most complete reconstruction possible at each redshift, while maintaining a similar quality of the reconstruction in terms of accuracy and error.

-In practice, we scale the $fwhm$ with the number of galaxies using the following expression:
+In practice, we scale the FWHM with the number of galaxies using the following expression:

 where $n$ is the number of galaxies within a redshift slice, $f$ is the observed sky fraction, and $A$ is a constant parameter.
-The exponent $-1/6$ is a common scaling factor for kernel density estimators in two dimensions, used for example in the \textit{Silverman's rule of thumb} \citep{silverman1998}.
+The exponent $-1/6$ is a common scaling factor for kernel density estimators in two dimensions, and is used for example in the \textit{Silverman's rule of thumb} \citep{silverman1998}.
 This is proven to be optimal in the case of reconstruction of a Gaussian profile, in which case $A$ can be optimally calculated.
-However, since we do not expect a Gaussian profile, we tune the prefactor $A$ of this rule of thumb to
+However, as we do not expect a Gaussian profile, we tune the prefactor $A$ of this rule of thumb to

-We have tested different values in simulations with filaments and noise.
+We tested different values in simulations with filaments and noise.
 This value yields better results than higher ($28, 35$) or lower ($14$, $7$) values; with a false detection rate below $15\%$ and discovery power above $90\%$.
-This value seems to perform better in real data as well.
+This value seems to perform better with real data as well.
+We refer to the filament catalogue obtained with method A as Catalogue A.